Image of medical laboratory with testing taking place

 Getting vaccinated lowers your chance of getting mpox if you have been, may have been, or might become exposed.
 The sooner an exposed person gets the vaccine, the better.
 People who get vaccinated with Jynneos need two doses of the vaccine at least 28 days apart.
 For the best protection, you should get a second dose even if it has been longer than 28 days since your first dose.
 The vaccine can also reduce the severity of your symptoms if you do get sick later on.
 People who already have symptoms of mpox (fever, rash, etc.) should not get vaccinated.

-The Jynneos vaccine is fully licensed for people 18 years of age and older and is available to those under 18 years of age who are at high risk for mpox exposure.
+The Jynneos vaccine is fully licensed for people 18 years of age and older and is available to those under 18 years of age who are at high risk for mpox exposure through an Emergency Use Authorization (EUA).

-• Anyone (any sexual orientation or gender identity) who has had close physical contact with someone who has mpox in the last 14 days.
+• Anyone who had close physical contact with someone who has mpox in the last 14 days.

 • Has multiple or anonymous sexual partners, or